ffang0224/foodify-app/README.md

 The `IndivPlaylist` is a component that displays a list of restaurants.
 Each restaurant is displayed as a card with its image, name, cuisine type, price range, and popular dishes.
 The restaurant name is a clickable link that navigates to the individual restaurant's detail page

 ## Setup Instructions
+Warning:
+Currently, the setup requires running back-end and front-end separately.

 1. **Clone the Repository**: